 This residence at 2640 Montgomery Way is an excellent example of the Eclectic design movement, an architectural period that emphasized relatively pure copies of European traditions in the Americas.
 The Eclectic design movement began in the late 1800s with landmark residential architecture designed by architects that mimicked a variety of European styles as accurately as possible.
-Gradually, Eclectic styles became more mainstream, with even modest homes channeling European design in their facades.
-These revivalist styles were common through the 1920s and 1930s.
+Gradually, Eclectic styles became more mainstream, with even modest homes channeling European design in their facades if not in their masonry.
+These revivalist styles were common through the 1920s and '30s.
 The Fallon/Kimberlin House is an excellent example of the English Tudor Revival style of residential architecture.
-Notable features of this building include, but are not limited to, the wood shingle, steeply-pitched, side-gable hipped roof with rounded "eyebrow" undulations above the second-floor multi-light casement windows; and exterior cladding, including "half-timbered beams dividing white stucco inset sections.
-Wood casement windows, and paneled entry door with a small upper sidelight windows to either side of the doorway.
+Notable features of this building include a shingle roof, tall battered chimney, tall front gable and shorter side gable, diamond-shaped leaded glass window panes, and a half-timbered detail adjacent to the front doorway (a feature especially characteristic of English Tudor Revival style).